dougbutner/web-4/README.md

 ___
 # GeoSocial Layers

 Collaborative social environments were always happening everywhere humans live.
-Now, we create these layers on websites and blockchains
+Now, we create these layers on websites and blockchains.

+Geosocial layers is the widely beneficial integration of these principles as a layer on top of existing

 # The experience of Web 4